jkneifl/academic-page/content/post/crom/index.md

 ---
-title: CROM Continoues Reduced Order Modeling
+title: CROM Continoues Reduced Order Models
-subtitle: of PDEs Using Implicit Neural Representations
+subtitle: Discretization-free Approximation of PDEs Using Implicit Neural Representations

 # Summary for listings and search engines
 summary: CROM - builds a continous low-dimensional embedding for continous vector fields of PDEs themselves instead relying on a predefined discretization of the latter.